john30/ebusd/src/tools/README.md

       --usage                give a short usage message -V, --version              print program version

-PORT is either the serial port to use (e.g./dev/ttyUSB0) that also supports a trailing wildcard '*' for testing multiple ports, or a network port as "ip:port" for use with e.g. socat or ebusd-esp in PIC pass-through mode.
+PORT is either the serial port to use (e.g. /dev/ttyUSB0) that also supports a trailing wildcard '*' for testing multiple ports, or a network port as "ip:port" for use with e.g. socat or ebusd-esp in PIC pass-through mode.
 ```